Skip to content

 41. Procedures to trace raw materials to FMU level?

-The company reports the procedures to trace raw materials to the FMU level.
+The company reports the procedures it uses to trace raw materials to the FMU level.

 • N